mnesarco/inkscape-parametric/README.md

 This extension allows to define variables and set attributes with python expressions.

+This is inspired by https://github.com/projectshaped/parametric-svg which is a not maintained parametric svg spec.
+But this implementation has two differences:

+ * All expressions and scripts are plain old python code
+ * This is an Inkscape extension and works directly inside inkscape, no external tools are required.

+Things works very similar to: https://github.com/parametric-svg/tutorial

 ## Parametric expressions

 Any svg attribute can be made parametric just defining a companion attribute in the parametric namespace.